 The Service Priority Review is one of several measures by the State Government to drive significant reform and cultural change across the public sector.
 The wide-ranging

-Public Sector Renewal aims to create a high-performing and collaborative sector that delivers better services to the Western Australian community.
+public sector reform aims to create a high-performing and collaborative sector that delivers better services to the Western Australian community.

-For more information about the Service Priority Review, contact the review secretariat at firstname.lastname@example.org or phone (08) 6552 5444.
+For more information about the Service Priority Review, email firstname.lastname@example.org or phone (08) 6552 5444.

-Release of the Service Priority Review interim report, August 2017
+Service Priority Review final report, December 2017